 Instead, they may urge you to offer your dog some bread or pumpkin.
 These will ‘cushion’ the bones and prevent gut injury.

 It will not cost you anything to call your vet.
-The best course of action is to put your faith in your veterinarian and follow their advice.
+The best action is to put your faith in your veterinarian and follow their advice.

 Generally, don’t give your pup bones.
-If your dog shows signs of trouble, contact an emergency veterinarian right away!
+If your dog shows trouble, contact an emergency veterinarian immediately!

 Instead of chicken bones, you can provide some healthy and tasty treats.
 I’ve added the recommendations here for you:

 Give these to your dog as a safer treat choice!